 The perfect pair of jeans can be a pretty serious investment—some labels clock in upwards of $200—yet when it comes to taking care of these precious commodities, there seems to be a great deal of mystery.
 Use the machine, don’t use the machine, wash by hand, don’t ever wash—it can get really, really confusing.

 In the interest of prolonging the life of your jeans no matter how much they cost—and helping you get them perfectly broken in—we’ve compiled 12 truly useful tips including how to wash them, when you should wash them, and how to fold like ’em like a pro.

-1. Serious denim aficionados know that raw denim (super-stiff jeans with no washes, fading, etc) can take up to six months to break in and shouldn’t be washed until then.
+1. Serious denim aficionados know that raw denim (super-stiff jeans with no washes, fading, etc.) can take up to six months to break in and shouldn’t be washed until then.
 Why?
-Jeans really do conform to our bodies, and when you wash them, most of the shape is lost.
+Jeans really do conform to your body, and when you wash them, most of the shape is lost.

 2. Most jeans today, however, are treated (pre-washed to achieve a faded look) and don’t need to be broken in.
-These you can wash more often, but only when they’re stained, or when they start to sag.
+These you can wash more often but only when they’re stained or when they start to sag.

-4. To prevent fading, wash jeans inside out in cold water on the delicate cycle, or by hand with Woolite.
+4. To prevent fading, wash jeans inside out in cold water on the delicate cycle or by hand with Woolite.
 If you actually want denim to fade quickly, wash once in hot water.

 10. Wash new jeans twice before taking them to the tailor.
 Why?
 Because jeans will always shrink in length when washed.